Reds vs. Dodgers Player Props Betting Odds

 India Stats

-- India brings a two-game streak with at least one hit into this one.
-In his last five games he is hitting .222 with a double, three walks and an RBI.
+- India takes a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .167 with a double, two walks and an RBI.

 India Recent Games